norok2/pytk/README.rst

 =====================

 **PyTK** - Python ToolKit:
-Python abstract graphical user-interface toolkit
+A thin Pythonic layer on top of TkInter GUI.

-This Python library intend to provide a sensible abstraction layer on top of the most widely used GUI toolkits.
+This Python library intend to provide a thin Pythonic abstraction layer on top of the most widely used ``tkinter`` functionalities.
-This is similar to `AnyGUI <https://wiki.python.org/moin/AnyGui>`_ except that we focus more on offering full and stable support for the standard Python GUI toolkit.

-For the moment, however, only a few tricks for common ``tkinter`` implementation patterns are in place.

 The widget semantic follows, when possible, HTML conventions.

-There are plans to includes support for Text-based UIs (via ``asciimatics``).

 Installation
 ------------